heridev/rails-upgrades-ai-context-progress/rails-upgrade-master.md

    - Pay attention to deprecation warnings or runtime errors related to gems.

 7. **Document your gem changes:**
-   - Keep a record of updated gems, removed gems, and any configuration changes needed, can you create a file and keep it updated whenever there is an update it could be a file called updated_removed_gems.txt
+   - Keep a record of updated gems, removed gems, and any configuration changes needed, can you create a file and keep it updated whenever there is an update it could be a file called `updated_removed_gems.txt`
    - Note any issues encountered and how they were resolved in the same file with a sort of history and datetime.

 ### Tools and Tips

-- Use `bundle outdated` to get a quick report on gems that can be updated.
+- Use `docker compose -f docker-compose.test.yml run --rm test_web bundle outdated` to get a quick report on gems that can be updated.
 - Check [RubyGems.org](https://rubygems.org/) or GitHub repos for latest gem versions and release notes.

 ---